intel/llvm/sycl/doc/extensions/C-CXX-StandardLibrary/DeviceLibExtensions.rst

                                 __generic const char *func,
                                 size_t gid0, size_t gid1, size_t gid2,
                                 size_t lid0, size_t lid1, size_t lid2);

 Semantic:
 the function is called when an assertion expression `expr` is false, and it indicates that a program does not execute as expected.
 The function should print a message containing the information provided in the arguments.
 In addition to that, the function is free to terminate the current kernel invocation.

+Fallback implementation of the function raises a flag to be read later by `__devicelib_assert_read`.

 Arguments: